Two sides of digital transformation in Banks: ‘Digitise’ vs ‘Digitalise’:

 Is your bank still talking ‘digitise’ and excited about WFH, Zoom calls, and Online banking?

-Disclaimer: The opinions expressed here are those of the author and does not reflect the views of FrankBanker.com
+Disclaimer: The opinions expressed here are those of the author and do not reflect the views of FrankBanker.com